 Now in Japan there seems to be a tendency to ignore Japanese traditional culture and technology.
 Although the abandonment of old ideas and methods contributed to the postwar economic recovery in Japan, it leads young people to think that only something new is good, at the expense of traditional ways.
 While I cannot alter this difficult situation by myself, I do want to offer the public a chance to contact our original culture.
 So, I study the goodness of the past and am responsible for making pottery which suits modern life.
 I want everyone to use my works every day.
 The exhibition will include large tsubos, chawans (teaware) and various types of sakeware.

-For further information please contact Cavin-Morris Gallery at firstname.lastname@example.org, or phone: 212-226-3768.
+For additional information please contact firstname.lastname@example.org or call us at 212-226-3768.